Taylor Stubblefield: College career

 Stubblefield attended Purdue University, located in West Lafayette, Indiana, where he played under head coach Joe Tiller.
 He played alongside future NFL player Kyle Orton and consensus All-American kicker-punter Travis Dorsch.
 As a redshirt freshman he led the Boilermakers with 73 receptions.
 In the 2001 Sun Bowl against Washington State, he tied a Sun Bowl record of nine receptions, and set a record with 196 receiving yards.
 He also scored two touchdowns and recorded a bowl record with a 244 all-purpose yards.
 He helped lead the Boilermakers to a second straight Sun Bowl appearance in 2002.
 As a junior in 2003, Stubblefield led the Big Ten Conference with 86 receptions.
 He totaled 835 yards and three touchdowns.
 He was a second-team All-Big Ten selection.

 Stubblefield was named a First Team All-Big Ten selection his senior year (2004), in which he caught 89 passes with 1,095 yards receiving and scored 16 touchdowns, third-most in the nation.
-He became the first player to lead the conference in receptions two seasons in a row since Ohio State's David Boston in 1998.
+He became the first player to lead the conference in receptions two consecutive seasons since Ohio State's David Boston in 1998.
 The All-American participated in the East-West Shrine All-Star Game, where he had seven receptions for 128 yards and scored two touchdowns, while throwing a pass that led to the first touchdown.
 He became the first consensus All-American receiver for Purdue since Bernie Flowers in 1952 and earned First Team-All Big Ten honors.

 With career totals of 3,629 yards and 21 touchdowns, Stubblefield ranked as the all-time NCAA receptions leader with 325 in his college career (until it was broken by Ryan Broyles of the University of Oklahoma on October 15, 2011).
 His teammate, John Standeford, had set the Big Ten Conference record with 266 receptions in 2003.
 Stubblefield was named to the Sun Bowl's 75th anniversary team.